BottlecapDave/HomeAssistant-OctopusEnergy/_docs/index.md

 ### Wheel of Fortune

 To support the wheel of fortune that is awarded every month to customers.
+[Full list of wheel of fortune entites](./entities/wheel_of_fortune.md).

 ## Target Rate Sensors